juzeon/poe-openai-proxy/README.md

 # A list of poe tokens.
 You can get them from the cookies on poe.com, they look like this: p-b=fdasac5a1dfa6%3D%3D
 tokens = ["fdasac5a1dfa6%3D%3D","d84ef53ad5f132sa%3D%3D"]

+# The proxy that will be used to connect to poe.com.
+Leave it blank if you do not use a proxy
+proxy = "socks5h://127.0.0.1:7890"

 # The gateway url for the Python backend of poe-api.
 Don't change this unless you modify external/api.py
 gateway = "http://127.0.0.1:5000"